 For the best shot at the NFL season, we recommend going for the $40 package, which gets you both Sling Blue and Orange, and then adding Sports Extra for RedZone.
 You also get a Cloud DVR, but it isn’t available for ESPN networks.
 Sure, it gets a bit pricey, but you do get pretty much everything you need for NFL streaming (shy of the full Sunday Ticket package, of course), and you can always drop after the season.

-PlayStation Vue — which isn’t limited to PlayStation owners despite the name — offers four subscription levels starting at $45 per month for the Access package.
-For our purposes, though, you’ll likely want to start with the Core package at $50 per month, which includes NFL Network for Thursday Night Football, as well as a few Monday, Saturday, and Sunday broadcasts.
+PlayStation Vue — which isn’t limited to PlayStation owners despite the name — offers four subscription levels starting at $50 per month for the Access package.
+For our purposes, though, you’ll likely want to start with the Core package at $55 per month, which includes NFL Network for Thursday Night Football, as well as a few Monday, Saturday, and Sunday broadcasts.
 You should also get local broadcasts of games too, depending on where you live.

 Users can upgrade to The Sports Pack which comes with NFL RedZone for $10 a month.
 Vue also includes DVR recording capabilities (with some channel and time-limit restrictions, of course) and, along with PlayStation 3 and PS4 hardware, it’s available to stream via apps on Amazon Fire TV devices, iOS, Apple TV, Android, Chromecast, and Roku devices.

 Hulu’s live tv subscription is proving to be a favorite for a lot of cord cutters.
-At $40 per month, you get access to Monday Night Football on ESPN, Sunday Night Football on NBC, and other nationally broadcasted games throughout the week on CBS and Fox.
+At $45 per month, you get access to Monday Night Football on ESPN, Sunday Night Football on NBC, and other nationally broadcasted games throughout the week on CBS and Fox.
 Like most other online subscriptions, your locally televised games may or may not air, depending on where you live.
 Unlike most other services, you also get access to Hulu’s original programming and on-demand content as part of your package.
 You don’t, however, get access to NFL Network or RedZone, and if you want to DVR a game you have to pay an extra $15 a month to fast-forward commercials.

 If you’re not committed to a fantasy team or only watch the NFL casually, CBS All Access might be an option for you.
 For $6 a month, you get live access to CBS’ AFC games on Sundays.
 This is the cheapest subscription on the list, but that’s because you’re missing way more games than you get, and most people can access in-market games with a simple HD antenna anyway.
 Still, if you’re looking to tiptoe your way into football fandom, All Access is a decent starting point, and shows like Star Trek: Discovery alone could make it worthwhile for some.